Craig Coventry BACP (Reg.), MA, BSc.

 My initial training was a BSc in Psychology and Counselling at the University of Roehampton.
 Following this course I decided to continue training with Roehampton and completed an MA in Integrative Counselling and Psychotherapy.
 I am a BACP registered practitioner and abide by their ‘Ethical Framework For The Counselling Professions’.
 I am an Integrative practitioner as I make use of different approaches to psychotherapy.
 However, I primarily work using a ‘Person-Centred’ Model.

-The Person-Centred model is focused less on using psychological treatments and interventions but is focused more on understanding, empathy, creating a non-judgemental environment and promotes exploration of emotional and thought processes.
+The Person-Centred model is focused on understanding you as a whole person.
+Creating an empathic understanding within a non-judgmental environment and promoting exploration of emotional and thought processes and experiences.
 The idea behind this approach is that each individual client has the capacity to navigate through their difficulties in the best way for them.
-However, they may require a growth promoting relationship with the therapist to aid the self-exploration and grow towards psychological independence.
+However, they may require a growth promoting relationship with the therapist to help heal internal wounds, aid the self-exploration, and grow towards psychological independence.
 Cognitive and Psychodynamic concepts are integrated into my practice depending on the client’s presentations.

 MA Integrative Counselling and Psychotherapy- University of Roehampton.